 VDC found that the military market, and in particular the U.S. military, is still very much a research and development market for SDR and is likely to maintain that posture until 2010 or 2011.

 The commercial sector, which VDC believes to be fundamentally different from the military, has adopted SDR technology in many wireless infrastructure products.
 Recently announced changes in the definition of SDR by the SDR Forum and the IEEE will formalize many products not previously called SDR, as actually being SDR.

 VDC's research found that the industry generally views the deployment of SDR as a design choice made by original equipment manufacturers (OEMs), as opposed to a technology of intrinsic value to the radio end user.

 In addition, VDC found this forecasted growth in SDR technology to be driven by the ease of adapting or retrofitting products to new or evolving air interface standards; potential margin improvement for OEM equipment manufacturers from developing products on a common hardware delivery platform; and improvements in product development cost and time to market.

-For more information, visit VDC online at www.vdc-corp.com.
+For more information contact VDC online at www.vdc-corp.com.